cail/image_to_sensor_cv/README.md

 The analog gauge reader is based on computer vision techniques:

-1. **Circle Detection**: Uses Hough Circle Transform to detect the circular gauge
+1. **Circle Detection**: Uses Circle edge difference to detect the circular gauge
 2. **Needle Detection**: Applies thresholding and line detection to find the needle
 3. **Angle Calculation**: Calculates the needle angle relative to the gauge center
 4. **Value Mapping**: Maps the angle to the configured value range